Schedule

 • See the example – on our Handouts page

 • Project Notes provide a short (2 pp.) overview of your paper.
-They include:
+They include (in overview, perhaps with bullet points):

 • Working title